tuthanhh/snake/README.md

 - Enter – confirm menu items
 - ESC – back/quit

-- P – toggle pause (or choose the pause menu option)

 Logs land in `build/application.log` so the source tree stays clean—remove the file between runs if you want a fresh trace.